victoriamcn/HoriseonMarketing/README.md

 # ARCHIVED - Horiseon Marketing

+- Note: This was one of the first homework challenges for my Full Stack certification and is no longer being updated.
+One thing I would do differently is fix my `.gitignore` file to include all local stores.

 ## Description

 The client, Horiseon Marketing Company, wanted codebase that follows accessibility standards so that their site is optimized for search engines.